Sometimes people give me career advice. They see so much potential, but feel my focus needs sharpening. Sharpening towards suits and boardrooms.

 It’s true.
 I do a lot.
-I am the creative director of a design agency (and have been an award-winning senior in the field for a long time) and the co-founder and chairman of a really cool foundation.
+I am a creative director (and have been an award-winning senior in the field for a long time) and the co-founder and chairman of an impactful foundation.
 I am also a strategist, designer, writer, illustrator and maker.

 The combination of all this is my balance.
 The one feeds the other.
 But people don’t get that.
 When there is director or chairman in you job title, others thing cannot be.

-- As the creative director of the design agency, it is legit to do sales, boss around and give keynotes.
+- As a creative director, it is legit to do sales, boss around and give keynotes.
 But I shouldn’t do illustrations.
 Or assist the copywriter.

 - As the chairman of our foundation, I can do keynotes, and write complex, lengthy strategic plans.
 But I cannot make tinkering kits and lessons for kids.

 - As a senior, I can direct people, but I cannot make things.
 I cannot do actual work.

 There is a rather scary, ugly trend hiding in this.
 People who talk in meetings and write reports are usually better paid and held in higher regard than the worker ants.
 There is this idea that ‘thinking-work’ is more difficult and more important than manual labour.
 There may even be disdain towards the labourers.
 (Why are teachers so underpaid?
 And consultants in education so very well paid?)

 And what hurts me most is the lack of appreciation for the knowledge that comes with experience.
 I am fully convinced the experience of a nurse is of the essence in making strategic plans for healthcare.
 And not as a story in a research-report, but in the actual room.

 I once visited a hospital ward where all the staff were equally responsible for an optimal work flow.
 All inventions and innovation came from the staff that worked there.
 There was never any ‘expert’ involvement.

 - Are the nurses experts on innovation per se?
 No.